Zermil/MaiDai/README.md

 # MaiDai

-MIDI 'controller' written in C++ (the fundamentals/basics of it) it connects to your MIDI device and outputs sound based on which 'note' you pressed.
+MIDI 'controller' written in C++ (the fundamentals/basics of it) for Windows, it connects to your MIDI device and outputs sound based on which 'note' you pressed.
-Alternatively it sends signal TO your MIDI device, essentialy 'telling' it what to play.
+Alternatively it sends signal TO your MIDI device from a midi file, essentialy 'telling' it what to play.

 ## Quick start